duosecurity/duo_drupal/6.x/README.txt

 1.4 - Major overhaul of the login method.
 Adds custom styling ability.
       Moves preview form to new page.
 Uses a php include for naming consistancy between 6 & 7 module
+1.5 - Fixed bug where one time passcode wouldn't be protected via TFA 1.6 - Add support for Duo's new enrollment frame.

 File List